-If it’s been awhile since you’ve felt truly relaxed and happy, you may be suffering from a common modern malady — excess cortisol.
+If it’s been awhile since you’ve felt truly relaxed and happy, you may be suffering from a common modern malady — an excess of cortisol.

-Cortisol is a major stress hormone that contributes to mental distress and a wide range of physical illnesses.
+Cortisol is a major stress hormone that contributes to mental health disorders and a wide range of physical illnesses.

-If you are concerned that stress is ruining your life and possibly damaging your health, here are five things you can do to reduce cortisol naturally.
+If you are concerned that stress is ruining your life and possibly damaging your health, here are ten proven ways to decrease cortisol naturally.

-Before we look at how to lower cortisol, let’s take a look at why a high level is so hazardous to your health and mental well-being.
+Before we look at how to lower cortisol, let’s take a look at why too much of it is so hazardous to your health and mental well-being.